stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 short when close to the doorway.

-  For out of an opened door in the Gilman House a large crowd of doubtful shapes was pouring&mdash;lanterns bobbing in the darkness, and horrible croaking voices exchanging low cries in what was certainly not English.
+  For out of an opened door in the Gilman House a large crowd of doubtful shapes was pouring--lanterns bobbing in the darkness, and horrible croaking voices exchanging low cries in what was certainly not English.
 The figures moved uncertainly, and I realised to my relief that they did not know where I had gone; but for all that they sent a shiver of horror through my frame.
 Their features were indistinguishable, but their crouching, shambling gait